gouri-sabale-123/CryptoZombies-DApp/README.md

 ## Additional Work

 1. Enhanced user interface of Existing startup package
-2. Added Option to change/customize Zombie Name
+2. Added function to change/customize Zombie Name
-3. Added option to change/customize Zombie DNA
+3. Added function to change/customize Zombie DNA
-4. Added function BalanceOf to check the balance of zombie account
+4. Added function to find owner of the account
-5. Added function OwnerOf to check the ownership of NFT.
+5. Added function to find balance of zombie account
+6. Added images on changing DNA of zombie
+7. Created NFT on marketplace